 Compromising integrity harms the researcher, his/her research, the institution and the scientific community.
 Compromise can take many forms, but the categories of Fabrication, Falsification and Plagiarism are governed by Federal regulation and by the KUMC Research Misconduct policy and procedures.
 These regulations, policies and procedures are in place to evaluate alleged misconduct, address misconduct that has taken place, and to the extent possible mitigate the harmful effects of misconduct.

-At KUMC, Dr. Michael Wolfe serves as the Research Integrity Officer (RIO).
+At KU Medical Center, Ryan Werth, Director of Research Integrity, is serving as the acting Research Integrity Officer (RIO).
 The RIO is responsible for receiving allegations of research misconduct and managing the process for evaluating and, if necessary, investigating allegations.

 As mentioned above, Research Misconduct includes:

 - Fabrication: making up data or results and recording or reporting them;

 - Falsification: manipulating research materials, equipment or processes, or changing or omitting data or results such that the research is not accurately represented in the research record; or

 - Plagiarism: the appropriation of another person’s ideas, processes, results or words without giving appropriate credit.

 Research Misconduct does not include honest error or differences of opinion.